inferno-collection/Docs/docs/resources/station-alert/config.md

 # Addon traffic lights should always flash yellow instead of turning off
 setr ic_sa_addonTrafficLightAlwaysFlashYellow "false"

+# Allow activation of traffic lights from the Door Buzzer menu
+setr ic_sa_trafficLightsFromBuzzer "false"

+# Can only use the door buzzer inside a vehicle
+setr ic_sa_buzzerRequiresVehicle "true"

 # Labels and files names for tones
 setr ic_sa_tones {
     "Tone 1":   "alert1.mp3",